 Once the well-being program is prepared, it is time to launch it and make every employee aware of it.
 If it is a company with a limited workforce, creating awareness is not a tough job.
 However, if the workforce size is larger, then the employer needs to find out the most used platform (Email, Intranet, etc.) to launch the program to reach out to a vast audience.

-Once launched, the organisation should promote it to build awareness.
+Once launched, the organization should promote it to build awareness.
 The program should be relevant to attract more employees to participate.
-For example, suppose an organisation has branches in the USA and Australia.
-In that case, only one set of a well-being program is not going to work, because the culture and the mind-set of employees are different in each country.
+For example, suppose an organization has branches in the USA and Australia.
+In that case, only one set of a well-being program is not going to work, because the culture and the mindset of employees are different in each country.